Bivariate $P$-polynomial association schemes: Outlook

 The generalization of Leonard pairs would also be natural in this context (see the conclusion of \cite{IT} where a definition is already proposed).
 One could then speak of higher rank Leonard pairs.
 The classification of these pairs would be very interesting in the context of the bispectral multivariate polynomials.

 \textbf{Acknowledgements.} The authors are grateful to Xiaohong Zhang for her comments, corrections and suggestions.
+They are also thankful to professeor Eiichi Bannai for his corrections.
 PAB and MZ hold an Alexander-Graham-Bell scholarship from the Natural Sciences and Engineering Research Council of Canada (NSERC).
 NC and LPA thank the CRM for its hospitality and are supported by the international research project AAPT of the CNRS and the ANR Project AHA ANR-18-CE40-0001.
 The research of LV is supported by a Discovery Grant from the Natural Sciences and Engineering Research Council (NSERC) of Canada.